 Here’s how to set up Hay Bowling:

 - I lined up 2 parallel rows of hay bales about 4 ft. apart

-- At the end of the parallel rows of hay, place another hay bale going the opposite direction
+- At the end of the parallel rows of hay, place another hay bale going in the opposite direction

 - Set up the pins and set out the ball, and you are in business!

 Here’s the hay bale sofa that I made for our outdoor movie.
 I thought I’d throw this idea in just in case you want to recreate it for your party.